fabiodellanna/docsify-poc/docs/README.md

 #### 8.8.4 Notification with delivery management option

-Offer your customers the option of individually controlling the receipt of their consignments with the status message "Proof of posting"or “delivery information”.
+Offer your customers the option of individually controlling the receipt of their consignments with the status message "Proof of posting"or "delivery information".

 #### 8.8.4.1 Necessary fields